Jiganesh/Jiganesh/README.md

 ### About me :

 - I dig up 🕵️‍♀️real-world problems🌍and find solutions for them.
-- I love to create and modify new products and projects.
+- I 😍love to create and modify new products and projects👨‍💻.
-- I focus on my problem-solving skill and trend awareness.
+- I focus on my problem-solving skill and trend awareness🕵️‍♀️.
-- I Build Autonoumous and Manual Robots.
+- I Build Autonoumous and Manual Robots🤺.
-- I love to share my knowledge and experience in workshops organized for students interested in this trend.
+- I 👨‍🏫love to share my knowledge and experience in workshops organized for students.

 ***
 Always excited and ready to learn new skills👨‍🎓.